-Students are expected to attend all synchronous lectures and laboratory exercises, as well as complete asynchronous course content each week.
-Laboratory exercises can only be completed during laboratory periods and materials may not be available outside of these hours.
-Accommodation for a missed lab is not always possible.
-It is the responsibility of the student to inform the instructor if they will be missing lecture or lab, and, in the case of a missed lab, to contact the instructor to determine if alternative scheduling is possible.
+Students are expected to attend all synchronous lectures, as well as complete asynchronous course content each week.
+It is the responsibility of the student to inform the instructor if they will be missing a lecture and to make-up for missed content on their own time.